apache/echarts-doc/en/option/partial/padding.md

 {{target: partial-padding}}

-${componentName} internal margin，unit as px,set internal margin of each directions to 5 by default, set the internal margin of four directions of accepting array.
+${componentName} internal margin, unit as px,set internal margin of each directions to 5 by default, set the internal margin of four directions of accepting array.

 Examples：
 ```js